LucasBrigidoc/Dissert_IA/replit.md

-✅ All core functionality operational (auth, routing, UI components) ✅ Sessions working with MemoryStore (acceptable for single-instance Replit development) ✅ Deployment configured (autoscale mode with build and start commands) ⚠️ AI features in fallback mode (GEMINI_API_KEY not configured - optional) ⚠️ Payment features disabled (STRIPE_SECRET_KEY not configured - optional) ⚠️ Sessions in-memory only (must migrate to PgStore before production)
+✅ All core functionality operational (auth, routing, UI components) ✅ Sessions working with MemoryStore (acceptable for single-instance Replit development) ✅ Deployment configured (autoscale mode with build and start commands) ✅ Workflow configured with webview output type and port 5000 ✅ Host configuration set to 0.0.0.0 with allowedHosts enabled ✅ Schedule (cronograma) saving fixed - now properly saves to database with date conversion ⚠️ AI features in fallback mode (GEMINI_API_KEY not configured - optional) ⚠️ Payment features disabled (STRIPE_SECRET_KEY not configured - optional) ⚠️ Sessions in-memory only (must migrate to PgStore before production)

+## Recent Changes (Oct 3, 2025)

+### Schedule (Cronograma) Feature Fix
+- **Fixed**: Schedule saving error where `weekStart` field was receiving string instead of date
+- **Solution**:
+  - Updated `insertUserScheduleSchema` in `shared/schema.ts` to use `z.coerce.date()` for automatic string-to-date conversion
+  - Implemented proper API integration in `client/src/pages/schedule-editor.tsx` using `useMutation` and `apiRequest`
+  - Added data transformation to convert UI format to database format (day names, duration parsing, weekStart calculation)
+  - Added loading states and toast notifications for better UX
+- **Pattern**: Now follows the same pattern as the goals (metas) feature for consistency